 Life Insurance Case Studies for Cancer Patients

 As a cancer patient, you need to handle your application properly to avoid unnecessary problems.
-Here are a couple real life examples that show the importance of a well-handled application.
+Read over these examples that show the importance of a well-handled application.

-Case Study: Female, 55 y/o, non-smoker, had non-melanoma skin cancer at 47, only needed 1 year of treatment and had been healthy and cancer-free since then.
+Case Study: Female, 55 year old, non-smoker, with non-melanoma skin cancer at 47, only needed 1 year of treatment and had been healthy and cancer-free since then.

 This applicant only had a mild case of non-melanoma skin cancer that had cleared up without any problems.
-Despite waiting the appropriate five years before applying and also being in very good health, this applicant only received rated policies.
-It seemed insurance companies were overweighting her past cancer history.
+Despite waiting the appropriate five years before applying and also being in very good health, but only got substandard rating.
+It seemed insurers overweighted her past cancer history.

 We suggested she reapply with a note from her doctor vouching for her good health and strong recovery.
-With this extra information, she was able to qualify for a Preferred rating and got a price discount for her policy.
+With our suggestion, she was able to qualify for a Preferred rating and got a price discount for her policy.

-Case Study #2: Male, 62 y/o, had prostate cancer at 56, ended cancer treatment at 57, applied for life insurance that year and was rejected
+Case Study #2: Male, 62 y/o, had prostate cancer at 56, ended cancer treatment at 57, applied that year and was rejected

 This applicant was treated for prostate cancer when he was 56.
 The treatments went well and the applicant fully recovered a little over a year afterwards.
-Right after his treatment ended, this applicant decided to apply for life insurance.
+Right after his treatment ended, this applicant decided to apply for coverage.
 He was rejected and gave up on ever trying again.

 Getting Better Life Insurance Rates

-The next thing to do is improve your overall health.
-As a cancer patient, you’ll ready have a red flag on your application, which means you’ll need to improve the other areas of your health before you apply for coverage.
-The two best ways to do that are to improve your start a diet and get regular exercise.
-Both of these will shed those extra pounds, lower your blood pressure, and lower your cholesterol.
-All of these are going to translate into lower premiums.
+The next thing to work on is the rest of your health.
+As a cancer patient you’ll need to improve the other areas of your health before you apply for coverage.
+It’s important to start working on eating better and getting physical exercise.
+These two things will shed those extra pounds, less blood pressure, and lower your cholesterol.
+The culmination of this leads to less of a monthly premium.

 Getting life insurance as a cancer patient is definitely possible; you just need to be smart about your application.
 If you’re not sure what to do next, it might be a good idea to work with a qualified life insurance broker like our company.
 We’ve helped many cancer patients get life insurance and we can help you too.

-Our company specializes in life insurance for cancer patients.
-We can guide you through your application plus match you up with the life insurance companies that offer the best rates for cancer survivors.
-For a free rate quote, call us or fill out our online quote application form today.
+Specializing in life insurance we can help cancer patients.
+We’d love to help you through the application plus pair you with the life insurance companies that offer the best rates for cancer survivors.
+For a free rate quote, call us or complete the online form today.